December 7, 2020

 The Minnesota Department of Health (MDH) today issued updated COVID-19 quarantine guidance that integrates new recommendations from the U.S. Centers for Disease Control and Prevention (CDC), including options for shorter quarantines under certain conditions.

 Quarantine is one of several public health tools commonly used to reduce the risk of a person spreading an infectious disease to others.
 A person goes into quarantine after they have had a high-risk contact with someone who was infectious with that disease, but before they are sick or test positive for a disease.
 Quarantining is an important public health measure because diseases like COVID-19 can spread person-to-person before people know they are infected.

 For months, CDC had recommended a quarantine period of 14 days for those exposed to someone with COVID-19.
 This guidance was based on evidence showing that a person can develop a COVID-19 infection as many as 14 days after being exposed.
-While a 14-day quarantine remains the recommendation for greatest protection, last week CDC announced an update to that long-standing guidance that includes options for 10-day or seven-day quarantines under certain conditions: Options to Reduce Quarantine for Contacts of Persons with SARS-CoV-2 Infection Using Symptom Monitoring and Diagnostic Testing.
+While a 14-day quarantine remains the recommendation for greatest protection, last week CDC announced an update to that long-standing guidance that includes options for 10-day or seven-day quarantines under certain conditions: CDC Updates and Shortens Recommended Isolation and Quarantine Period for General Population [LINK EXPIRED].

 “Evidence indicates the risk of a person becoming infected and passing along that infection is highest in the early days of the quarantine, and much lower in the last few days of the 14-day period,” said Minnesota Commissioner of Health Jan Malcolm.
 “CDC determined there is a public health benefit to offering shorter quarantine options that boost compliance and do not significantly increase risk.
 After reviewing the available information, we agreed with that conclusion and adopted their new guidance.”